 Don't ever let your new customers hang out to dry.
 You may have locked a customer in for the sale but, what damage have you done to your reputation if they felt that after the initial exchange that ultimately the transaction was merely to squeeze a buck out of someone?
 Somewhere along the lines, you may have rubbed the customer the wrong way because their expectations aren't being met through setup and support.
 Plus, you may have pushed their patience too far with a lack of attempts to remedy.

 In this stage, customers continue to use and engage with the business's products or services.
 Businesses should focus on building long-term relationships with customers during this stage.
-This can include creating a personalized experience, offering loyalty programs, or providing ongoing support.
+This can include creating a personalized experience (see our human centered design examples), offering loyalty programs, or providing ongoing support.
 Engagement is another delicate element that can ruin the chance for a contract renewal.
 Churn is primarily caused by emotion.
 Humans are volatile creatures that deal with volatile circumstances by nature.
 You may not always be able to solve every volatile moment they encounter, but you do have the power to be as helpful as you can with a positive attitude.

 By focusing on each stage of customer retention above, businesses can create a comprehensive business strategy that addresses the needs of each customer drop-off/ramp-up segment.
 If you adjust your communication efforts well enough to cater to each of these stages then the compound interest of these efforts pays off with the customer's Life Time Value (LTV) (I wish the acronym spelled out attentiveness as that's what it truly boils down to succeeding here).
 How can you build a good relationship otherwise?
 Providing an exceptional customer experience, offering personalized communication, and building long-term relationships are key factors that can increase customer loyalty and reduce churn.